A place of exceptional experiences and career connections

 Stevenson recently completed renovations to the Owings Mills campus.
 A new quad serves as an attractive outdoor gathering space and walkable link between buildings.
-Garrison Hall is now home to the Student Commons, which features one of our four fitness centers, club meeting rooms, a gaming room, and an eSports suite.
-Additional facilities introduced in fall 2018 include a coffee shop and reading room.
+Garrison Hall is now home to the Student Commons, which features one of our four fitness centers, club meeting rooms, a gaming room, an eSports suite, a coffee shop, and a reading room.

 Named a “Best Value College” | U.S. News & World Report, 2023